freesiagaul/site-ascii/README.md

 <div align=left><h2>Why?</h2>

-This whole thing started when I did HackClub and made a small PCB business card.
+This whole thing started when I did HackClub and made a small NFC-based PCB business card.
 I didn't know what to add, so I put an ASCII art image of myself on it.
 (Fig. 1)

 ![Fig. 1](nfc/cardimg.png)